Vitalii-Mal/tasksapi/README.md

 # Todo List API

 ## Project Description
 This is a REST API for managing users and tasks.
 It allows users to perform various operations on tasks, such as creating, editing, marking as completed, and deleting tasks.
+Additionally, tasks can be organized into a hierarchical tree structure, allowing for the creation of subtasks.
 Users can also be managed through this API.

-## Introduction
-The Todo List API is designed to help developers manage tasks and users efficiently.
-It is built with scalability and flexibility in mind, allowing for easy integration with other applications.

 ## Environment Requirements
 This project utilizes Docker containers for its environment setup.